-- Looking at TCP-AO plus a yet TBD cryptographic mechanism as replacement. - We are co-ordinating with the following protocols and working groups that we are coordinating with - BGP, MSDP, and PCEP - IDR, PIM, PCE, BESS, RTGWG, PALS and MPLS - We will be asking in the SAAG meeting for long term guidance from Security Area as we work on this problem.
+- Looking at TCP-AO plus a yet TBD cryptographic mechanism as replacement. - We are co-ordinating with the following protocols and working groups that we are coordinating with - BGP, MSDP, and PCEP - IDR, PIM, PCE, BESS, RTGWG, PALS and MPLS - Discussion took place in the MPLS WG on Thursday morning. - We are here to asks for long term guidance from Security Area as we work on this problem.